poorna029/react-testing/src/components/greet/Readme.md

        1 .
 AppComponentName.test.tsx || AppComponentName.test.js convention </br>
        2 .
 AppComponentName.spec.tsx || AppComponentName.spec.js convention </br>
        3 . files within __tests__ folder , which have .tsx || .js extensions </br>

+## codecoverage

+14 .
+It is a metric , to uderstand how much software code is tested . how many statements, branches , functions , and lines of code is tested </br>

+15 . to do so , jest and rtl provides coverage reports with zero configuration , with few changes in package.json file </br>